tensorflow/tensorboard/tensorboard/plugins/interactive_inference/README.md

 In the case of a standard model with no attribution information, the list entry is just a number (in the case of a regression model), or a list of class probabilities (in the case of a classification model).

-But, if there is attribution or other prediction-time information that can be provided, then the list entry can instead be a dictionary, with the standard model prediction output under the `predictions` key.
-Attribution information can be returned under the `attributions` key and any other supplimental information under its own descriptive key.
-The exact format of the attributions and other supplimental information can be found in the code documentation linked above.
+However, if there is attribution or other prediction-time information, then the list entry can instead be a dictionary, with the standard model prediction output under the `predictions` key.
+Attribution information can be returned under the `attributions` key and any other supplemental information under its own descriptive key.
+The exact format of the attributions and other supplemental information can be found in the code documentation linked above.

 If attribution values are provided to the What-If Tool, they can be used in a number of ways.
-First, when selecting a datapoint in the Datapoint Editor tab, the attribution values are displayed next to each feature value and the features can be ordered by their attribution strength, instead of alphabetically.
+First, when selecting a datapoint in the Datapoint Editor tab, the attribution values are displayed next to each feature value and the features can be ordered by their attribution strength instead of alphabetically.
 Additionally, the feature values are colored by their attribution values for quick interpretation of attribution strengths.

 Beyond displaying the attribution values for the selected datapoint, the attribution values for each feature can be